Welcome to UConn!

 Filing the FAFSA - Federal Student Aid

 Do You Need Money for College?
 Federal Student Aid at a Glance - Federal Student Aid

 OSFAS Publications - helpful tools to navigate the financial aid process at UConn.

 OSFAS Financial Aid Resources - instructions on how to complete various financial aid specific actions in the Student Administration System.

 Financing Options for Educational Expenses

 Welcome, Huskies!
-At UConn, we understand enrolling in college is a considerable financial commitment.
-The Office of Student Financial Aid Services (OSFAS) is here to assist you in identifying options and provide information to help you determine what works best for you and your family.
+At UConn, we understand that enrolling in college is a considerable financial commitment.
+The Office of Student Financial Aid Services (OSFAS) is here to assist you by identifying options and providing information to help you determine what works best for you and your family.

 Outlined below are additional options that may be available to assist with educational expenses at UConn.
 Links have been provided for additional information for each option.

 To review your current financial aid offer, visit studentadmin.uconn.edu.